Belgrade Pride: 2010–14: "Bunker Pride", "midnight Pride", and 2014 authorisation

 Authorities prevented further efforts to organize and register the event until 2010, a year after the adoption of the Law on Prohibition of Discrimination.
-That Pride, which was held in October 2010, is remembered for vandalization of the city and heavy violence from hooligans aimed at attendees of the pride, as well as at policemen.
+That Pride, which was held in October 2010 far from the city centre, is remembered for vandalization of the city and heavy violence from hooligans aimed at attendees of the pride, as well as at police.
 According to police reports, 140 people were injured during the event, out of whom 120 were police officers.
+The event that year was dubbed "bunker Pride", in reference to its distance from the city centre and the separation of the parade from potential onlookers by walls of police.
 The events from the 2010 Belgrade Pride were referenced in the 2011 movie The Parade, directed by Srđan Dragojević, which attracted significant audience in Serbia and former Yugoslavia, becoming one of the decade's commercially highest performing films.

 Afterwards, Belgrade Pride again faced bans from the governing bodies.
-In 2013, however, the Constitutional Court of Serbia ruled that the 2011 ban had been a violation of the constitutionally guaranteed right to freedom of assembly, awarding damages to the organizers.
-The third pride parade was organized in 2014 in parallel with the first Belgrade Trans Pride, without any notable incident.
-Since then, the event has been organized annually, except in 2020 due to the COVID-19 pandemic.
+In 2013, possibly as a result of the pressures of European Union (EU) accession requirements which insisted that the holding of peaceful pride parades was essential for membership consideration, the Constitutional Court of Serbia ruled that the 2011 ban had been a violation of the constitutionally guaranteed right to freedom of assembly, awarding damages to the organizers.
+Despite this, an attempted 2013 Pride celebration was cancelled in the middle of the night, prompting a brief protest gathering in Belgrade that was dubbed "midnight Pride".